alcy/perf-cal-2020/pcal20.md

 (or "noise") about the mean.

-Moreover, these red dashed line have a particular meaning in queueing theory&mdash;you do know you're queuing theory don't you? (see Ref.
+Moreover, these red dashed line have a particular meaning in queueing theory&mdash;you do know you're queuing theory don't you? (elsewise, see Ref.
 4)
 The diagonal line represents the ideal **parallel** performance bound.
 In other words, you cannot have a throughput better than that as you increase the request load; on average.
 Similarly, the horizontal line represents the ideal **saturation** performance bound.
 You cannot have a throughput that exceeds that bound; on average.
+A more typical average throughput profile is represented by the blue dotted curve, i.e., well below the bounds.
+In that case, a lot more queueing is present.
-As the data shows, you can have *instantaneous* values that exceed these bounds but they only transient.
+As the AWS data shows, you can have *instantaneous* values that exceed these bounds but they only transient.

 In case you're wondering, yes, Figure 1 only shows measurements from one EC2 instance.